straz/artificialtrust/_articles/ethical.md

 [discarded](https://gizmodo.com/google-removes-nearly-all-mentions-of-dont-be-evil-from-1826153393)
 easily in the face of other pressures.
 The challenge we face is not just the design of ethical AIs.
-The real challenge is the design of the oversight institutions.
-These need to apply and sustain evolutionary pressure in favor of ethical principles, for a long time.
+The real challenge is the design of the institutions that watch over them &mdash; to provide corrective feedback.
+These need to sustain evolutionary pressure in favor of ethical principles, and keep it up for a long time.

 As a species, we humans have come a long way.
 "Might makes right" has been replaced, in many ways, by the rule of law.
 When we humans